Pastors’ Corner (Definition, Qualifications & Duties)

-An assistant pastor is a person who or that helps the head pastor , male or female, relied heavily by the head pastor in performing a task.
+An assistant pastor is a person who or that helps the head pastor, male or female, relied heavily on the head pastor in performing a task.
 Acts as an advisor to the sitting head pastor.
-Associate is a term used by some companies or associations instead of employee/ co-worker.
+The associate is a term used by some companies or associations instead of employees/co-workers.

 Bishop is an ordained member of the Christian clergy who, in the majority of Christian churches, holds a position of authority.
 Their roles can differ significantly in the various denominations.
 It can be generally translated to, overseer, superintendent, supervisor, the first, leader or foreman.

 Most Protestant churches would deny that the apostolicity of the Church rests on an unbroken episcopacy.
 They generally hold that one important qualification of the apostles was that they were chosen directly by Jesus and that they witnessed the resurrected Christ.

 According to this understanding, the work of these twelve (and the Apostle Paul), together with the prophets of the twelve tribes of Israel, provides the doctrinal foundation for the whole church of subsequent history through the Scriptures of the Bible.

 To share with the apostles the same faith, to believe their word as found in the Scriptures, to receive the same Holy Spirit, is the only sense in which apostolic succession is meaningful because it is in this sense only that men have fellowship with God in the truth (an extension of the Reformation doctrines of sola fide and sola scriptura).